angelsk/jocarter/cv.md

 ## ADDITIONAL SKILLS

-* Experienced technical architect
+* Experienced technical architect (DDD, BDD, TDD) - with added experience of microservices, monoliths and event-based systems
-* Experience with continuous integration with Travis, Ant, Jenkins and Amazon Web Services (and some Docker knowledge)
+* Experience with continuous integration with Github Actions, Make, GoCD, Jenkins, Travis, Ant, and Amazon Web Services (and some Docker knowledge)
 * Experienced database designer, developer and SQL programmer (MySQL)
 * Experience with source control systems (Git and SVN)
 * Experience with setting up and configuring *nix servers with nginx (LEMP Stack)
+* Some experience with Lamba and Bref (serverless)
 * Experience with web development (Twig, CSS/SCSS, JavaScript, XSLT/XML, XHTML) - with an emphasis on accessibility and UX
 * Writing technical documentation, identifying security considerations, user interface and experience design
 * Specialisation in code gardening (refactoring, pruning, maintenance, documentation, automation, data cleaning)

 ## POSITIONS OF RESPONSIBILITY AND VOLUNTEER WORK

-Walkthrough Writer on TrueAchievements.com (2014 - present)
+Walkthrough Writer on TrueAchievements.com (2014 - 2020)

 PHP Conference (London) (2016) - Part of the Mentorship program